What Are Lender Credits Used For When Buying A House?

-Lender credits can be a huge advantage for homeowners who are short on cash.
+Lender credits can provide a great opportunity for homeowners short on cash.
 However, it’s important to remember that lender credits aren’t free money.
-You pay for anything you take out in credits over the course of your loan through a higher interest rate.
-Your payment may only increase by a few dollars each month and this small increase can add up to thousands of dollars in a short amount of time.
-Let’s look at an example.
+You pay for anything you take out in credits over the course of your loan when the lender increases your interest rate.

-Let’s say you want to buy a home with a $200,000 principal loan balance and a 30-year term at 4% Your lender tells you that when you close, you’ll need to pay $6,000 in closing costs.
+Let’s say you want to buy a home with a $200,000 principal loan balance and a 30-year term at 4%.
+Your lender tells you that when you close, you’ll need to pay $6,000 in closing costs.
 You can take on an interest rate of 4.25% if you don’t want to cover your closing costs.

-Now, let’s take a look at what you’d pay if you covered your own closing costs.
+Now, let’s look at what you’d pay if you had covered your own closing costs.
 You’d pay $6,000 to your lender upfront at 4% – paying your own closing costs means a lower interest rate.
 In this example, your monthly payment would be $954.83.
 That’s just under $30 less per month than the higher APR.

 Let’s take a closer look at some more benefits and drawbacks of lender credits to help you decide if they’re right for you.

-- You’ll pay less money upfront to your lender.
+- You pay less upfront to your lender.
 The major benefit of lender credits is that they allow you to close on your mortgage loan without paying thousands in closing costs.
-The average home buyer pays 3% – 6% of their loan’s value in closing costs, which can quickly add up to thousands of dollars.
+The average home buyer pays about 3 – 6% of their loan’s value in closing costs, which can quickly add up to thousands of dollars.